jlelong/LaTeX-Workshop-wiki/Hover.md

 ## Previewing citation details

 When [`latex-workshop.hover.citation.enabled`](#latex-workshophovercitationenabled) is set to `true`, moving the mouse over an argument of a `\cite` related command displays the details of the bibliography as a tooltip.
-See [`latex-workshop.intellisense.citation.format`](Intelissense##latex-workshopintellisensecitationformat)
+See [`latex-workshop.intellisense.citation.format`](Intellisense#latex-workshopintellisensecitationformat)

 <img src="https://github.com/James-Yu/LaTeX-Workshop/raw/master/demo_media/hover-cite.gif" alt="Hover on \cite demo">

 ## Previewing references

 When [`latex-workshop.hover.ref.enabled`](#latex-workshophoverrefenabled) is set to `true`, moving the mouse over a `\ref` related command displays the piece of `tex` with the corresponding label as a tooltip.
-Moreover, if the label refers to a math environment as described in [Preview equations](#Preview-equations), math preview is rendered instead of showing the tex content.
+Moreover, if the label refers to a math environment as described in [Previewing equations](#previewing-equations), math preview is rendered instead of showing the tex content.
 The tooltip has a `View on pdf` link to jump to the corresponding location in the `PDF` viewer.
 It only calls `synctex` as if you were directly calling _SyncTeX from cursor_ and therefore it requires a PDF viewer for the current `.tex` file to be opened.

 <img src="https://github.com/James-Yu/LaTeX-Workshop/raw/master/demo_media/hover-ref.gif" alt="Hover on \ref demo" height="300px">